unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ![Figure 12](Images/Figure12.png)

 As with the previous figure, we can see that this dataset follows the same general trend, with the payments tending to peak in January of a given year and continue to fall throughout the rest of the year.
 However, we can see that in the late 2000's, the series shifted up as marked in the above figure.
-To summarize, the "Great Recession" seems to have had the following effects on each of the datasets:
+To summarize, the **Great Recession** seems to have had the following effects on each of the datasets:

 * Decrease in total state employee compensation